What Do You Do When Your Basement Floods?

 What To Do When Your Basement Floods

 - Never immediately enter a flooded crawlspace or basement.
 Be sure to assess the situation first.
 If there’s a large amount of standing water, you should turn off both the electricity and gas before entering.
 If your circuit breaker is in the basement or you’re not sure how to turn off the power - call an electrician for help.
 Even after the power is off, enter with caution!
-If there were any appliances or electrical equipment in the flooded basement, you want to be sure it’s safe to enter before you do.
+If there were any appliances or electrical equipment in the flooded area, you want to be sure it’s safe to enter before you do.

 - Find rain boots and other protective gear to wear before entering a flooded basement.
 You don’t want to come into contact with dirty or contaminated flood water and become sick.
 If the water is high enough, you may want to consider wearing chest waders as well.
 But, if the water in your basement is this high, we wouldn’t recommend handling the situation or entering by yourself.
 Call a flooded basement cleanup company who is equipped to handle major flooding, like SERVPRO of Meriden.